The Thread That Holds:

 This course was created for this moment…

 This is a time of grief, unraveling, emergence, and holy discomfort.
+What if the way we habitually respond to these moments perpetuates the crisis?
+In this moment, we are being called into something different.
 The Thread That Holds is not a retreat from the world, but a place to remember what holds us as we move through it.

 We gather for the first time as an emerging community for six live sessions across five months (September to January), each one supported by small group circles for reflection, embodiment, and connection.
 This is not about fixing yourself.
 It’s about being with what is present, together.